KlaraElmegaard/SocialGraphs_HP/index.markdown

-# Analysing interactions in the universe of Harry Potter

-## Networks, data and...
+# Networks, data and...
 Harry Potter??

-## Interactions between characters
+# Interactions between characters

-## Comparing language in books, movies and on characters pages
+# Comparing language in books, movies and on characters pages